 The majority of slaves kidnapped and sold to New York owners were Kongo, Coromantin, Paw Paw and Malagasy from the western coast of Africa.
 This French map shows the European understanding of Africa in the mid-17th century.
 The island of Madagascar, which was a source of labor for the Philipse family, is at right.

-David Rumsey Historical Map Collection writes, "since the Negro was considered to be property, if the slave was executed the owner would usually be compensated by a levy charged to all the slaveholders of the county involved."
+David Rumsey Historical Map Collection

+An inventory made in 1749 of the people enslaved by Adolph Philipse, followed by an accounting of his cattle, oxen and cows writes, "since the Negro was considered to be property, if the slave was executed the owner would usually be compensated by a levy charged to all the slaveholders of the county involved."
 When large numbers of slaves were executed, such as after a 1712 insurrection, a special assessment was made.